lawrence-innovative-tech/java/JAVA/1 Fundamental & JVM Internals & Performance/1 Java Fundamentals.md

 ### **What is JAVA

-	Java is high level, and Objexct-Oriented programming language Platform developed by SUN MicroSystem in 1995 (Now owned by Orcle).
+	Java is high level, Objexct-Oriented programming language, and Platform developed by SUN MicroSystem in 1995 (Now owned by Orcle).

 ### **Features of Java
 	1. Platform Independent : Build or Write once and Run anywhere(WORA).